Emmennater/ML/Coursework/CropRecommender/README.md

 # Crop Recommendation Using Decision Trees
 - Here is our [Dataset](https://www.kaggle.com/datasets/atharvaingle/crop-recommendation-dataset) from Kaggle.
+  - I converted the N, P, K ratios to percents before using them in the model.
 - The goal of this project was to use environmental data to identify the crop that would grow the best.
 - 40% of the data was used for training the model.
 - A decision tree classifier was used to predict the best plant.
 - Grid search was in charge of finding the best `depth` and `class_weight` (balanced or none).
 Balanced class weight means if there are less of that label they will have a higher weight in the predictions.
 - The results are very different after each time the program is executed (train test split shuffling).
 ## Data Fields
-- `N` - percent of Nitrogen content in soil
+- `n` - percent of Nitrogen content in soil
-- `P` - percent of Phosphorous content in soil
+- `p` - percent of Phosphorous content in soil
-- `K` - percent of Potassium content in soil
+- `k` - percent of Potassium content in soil
 - `temperature` - temperature in degree Celsius
 - `humidity` - relative humidity in %
 - `ph` - ph value of the soil